CaptainCrowbar/crow/docs/colour-space.md

 ```

 Another colour space from which this one is defined.
 For the `CIEXYZ` space,
-the root of the colour space relationship tree, `CIEXYZ::base` is itself.
-For
+the root of the colour space graph, `CIEXYZ::base` is itself.
+For all other
-all other colour space classes, the base must be another colour space that
+colour space classes, the base must be another colour space that has already
-has already been defined.
+been defined.
 Circular dependencies are not allowed.

 ```c++
 static constexpr std::array<char,N> CS::channels;